j tan()JTAN

 A key benefit to using a secure VPN Tunnel is that all your network activity is encrypted and funneled through a single network connection to a single port.
 This makes your activity both difficult to snoop, and easier to thread through a narrow hole in a firewall or router.
 Of course, once your traffic leaves the tunnel, it travels through the net in the normal way.

-There are several sorts of VPN Tunnels that JTAN supports.
+There two basic sorts of VPN Tunnels that JTAN supports: SSH port forwarding, and OpenVPN.
 The following sections show how to set them up.

 SSH Port Forwarding